Thousands in Madrid back no-confidence vote against PM Rajoy | New Country 923

-MADRID (AP) — Thousands rallied in Madrid on Saturday to support a no-confidence vote against conservative Prime Minister Mariano Rajoy brought by the far-left Podemos party.
+BARCELONA, Spain (AP) — Thousands of Spaniards have rallied in Madrid to support a no-confidence vote against conservative Prime Minister Mariano Rajoy brought by the far-left Podemos party.

 The rally under the slogan “We have to throw them out” was held in the Puerta del Sol, a large square in the heart of Spain’s capital.
 Many protesters held signs that read “Enough!” or “Corruption!”

+“We are governed by a party that is not a party but is a corrupt institution that has robbed the country,” said Jose Ramon de la Valencia, a 45-year-old unemployed worker.
+“If we don’t take over the streets and the parliament, the Popular Party is going to do whatever they want.”

-Podemos registered its intention Friday to bring the no-confidence vote to Parliament.
-The move includes presenting the party’s ponytailed leader, Pablo Iglesias, as an alternative candidate to replace Rajoy.
+Podemos registered its intent Friday to bring the no-confidence vote to Parliament.
+It is presenting the party’s ponytailed leader, Pablo Iglesias, as an alternative candidate to replace Rajoy.

 No date has been set for the no-confidence vote but the move appears designed to fail.
 With only 71 members in parliament, Podemos would need help from other parties to reach the majority needed of 176.
 No other major party says it will back the move to topple Rajoy.